hilbix/suid/README.md

 `suid` is inverse to `sudo` in the sense, that `sudo` is `user->command`, where `suid` is `command->user`.

+Return values:

+- 125 for suid failure (like usage)
+- 126 for option failure (compare: bash -c /dev/null)
+- 127 for command not found (compare: bash -c /notfound)

 ## Configuration and environment